qtoulou-databricks/business-portal/README.md

-# Audience Explorer - Databricks App
+# Business Portal - Databricks App

 A comprehensive TV audience campaign analysis and program recommendation application built with React and integrated with Databricks for data processing and analytics.